 The word "coterminal" is slightly confusing, but all it's meant to denote is angles that terminate at the same point.
 If you're confused, you won't be when you realize that, to find an angle coterminal to a given angle which has its origin on the 0-point of an x-y axis, you simply add or subtract multiples of 360 degrees.
 If you're measuring angles in radians, you get coterminal angles by adding or subtracting multiples of 2π.

 There Are an Infinite Number of Coterminal Angles

-In trigonometry, you draw an angle in standard position by scribing a line from the origin of a set of coordinate axes to a termination point.
-The angle is measured between the x-axis and the line you scribed, known as the terminal side of the angle.
+In trigonometry, you draw an angle in standard position by scribing a line from the origin of a coordinate plane to a termination point.
+The angle is measured between the positive x-axis and the line you scribed, known as the terminal side of the angle.
 The angle is positive if you measure the counterclockwise distance to the line and negative if you move clockwise from the initial side.
 In this scenario, the origin also denotes the vertex of the angle.

 A line parallel with the x-axis and extending in the positive direction has an angle of 0 degrees, but you can also denote that angle as 360 degrees.
 Consequently, 0 degrees and 360 degrees are coterminal angles.
 It's also possible to measure that same angle in the negative direction, which makes it -360 degrees.
 This is another angle coterminal with 0 degrees.